AMA-Labs/ceos_odc_docs/docs/source/modules/odc_products_overviews/ceos_odc_products_overviews.md

 -----------
 The CEOS ODC Indexer ([GitHub](https://github.com/ceos-seo/odc_manual_indexer)) provides convenient means of processing and indexing data for ODC environments.

-CEOS ODC-GEE Integration
+CEOS ODC-GEE Integration Package
 -----------
-The CEOS ODC-GEE package ([GitHub](https://github.com/ceos-seo/odc-gee)) allows Google Earth Engine (GEE) data to be loaded into ODC environments.
+The CEOS ODC-GEE integration package ([GitHub](https://github.com/ceos-seo/odc-gee)) allows Google Earth Engine (GEE) data to be loaded into ODC environments.

 This is particularly useful since GEE has many datasets and they can be "indexed" very quickly with ODC-GEE.
 Indexing a product only requires a product definition to be created (should be reformatted to look more like product definitions in the ODC Indexer) and added with `datacube product add` to allow an environment with ODC-GEE to be able to load data from it.